vincentbernat/ssl-dos/README.md

  - `iptables.sh` is a set of iptables rule to help avoid SSL DoS.

- - `brute-shake` will do a lot of parallel handshake against a server without doing any crypto operation.
+ - `brute-shake` will do a lot of parallel handshakes against a server without doing any crypto operation (while the server will do a lot of them).
 Because it could be abused to take down a SSL server, it will only uses NULL-MD5 cipher suite.
 No serious SSL server will accept this kind of cipher suite.